ModusCreateOrg/genus/DEVELOPING.md

 # How genus works

 Genus is a cross-platform a puzzle game created by [Modus Create](https://moduscreate.com) for the 2018 holiday sesaon.
 Genus runs on the [ODROID GO](https://www.hardkernel.com/shop/odroid-go/), macOS and Linux.
-All of this is made possible by the following foundational technologies.

 The following visualization depicts the layers of the various libraries at play.
 ![genus-block-diagram](./readme-images/genus-block-diagram.jpg)